Skip to main content

 A complete reputation system for dental offices rests on three pillars:

 Pillar 1: Consistently getting reviews from new patients.
 This isn’t about asking everyone who walks in.
 It’s about asking at the right moment — right after a successful procedure, a great patient experience, or when they’re most likely to leave a positive review.
-Most dental offices miss this window entirely.
+Most dental offices miss this window entirely because the front desk is too busy and the dentist forgets.

 Pillar 2: Responding to every review professionally and fast.
 A negative review that sits unanswered for a week tells prospective patients you don’t care.
 A thoughtful response within 24 hours shows you do.
 The problem: responding manually takes time.
-AI-assisted responses solve this.
+AI-assisted responses solve this without flattening your practice’s voice.

 Step-by-Step System to Build Your Dental Reputation